 The labeling process can be timely, expensive, and cumbersome – but it doesn’t have to be.
 Like with anything, the more you understand about the labeling process, the more you can work on integrating efficiencies.

 When you step back and look at your current labeling process, have you considered hidden labeling costs?
 Do you actually know the total cost per label?
 Is your operation as efficient as it could be?

 understand your print costs

-While it’s true an estimated print job varies technology to technology, there are variables to keep in mind when it comes to the actual ink costs, regardless of the specific technology.
+While it’s true an estimated print job varies from technology to technology, there are variables to keep in mind when it comes to the actual ink costs, regardless of the specific technology.